 Students, faculty, and staff are encouraged to hold meetings virtually whenever possible.
 Specific options are at the discretion of each meeting’s participants as long as physical distancing requirements are met.

-We have not yet made a decision about exams for Spring 2021.
 We will provide updates to the extent that the law school sets any collective policies.
 Otherwise, as usual, your professors will have discretion regarding the content and format of their exams.

 If you believe you need accommodations due to a documented disability, please contact Student Affairs as soon as possible.

 Yes.
 Professors will hold office hours and will communicate specific instructions for participation to students at the beginning of the semester.

 Yes, our Academic Technology experts have trained all faculty to use online education platforms and stand ready to assist faculty as needed.

 Individual professors will make these decisions for their reading groups.

 Cheating is a violation of the Honor Code and can lead to sanctions up to and including permanent expulsion from the law school.
 As with take-home exams in any other semester, we rely on the personal character and integrity of each student.

 West will not provide free access to e-books this semester.
 They are, however, offering e-books at a discount (~35%) at westacademic.com with the code SOCARLAW.

 Students are required to have a computer when they begin law school, and financial aid has always been available to cover these costs.